Grantham orthopaedic trial makes almost £200k saving for hospital

 Grantham hospital saved more than £196,000 since September with a trial at the Trauma and Orthopaedics centre.

-Highlights also include delivering 30% fewer planned operations a week, which resulted in £196,000 savings per month.

-Mark Brassington, Chief Operating Officer at United Lincolnshire Hospital’s Trust, reported on the changes to the service to board members on Wednesday where he highlighted a rise in elective operations being carried out from 106 in October 2017, to 137 this year.
+Mark Brassington, chief operating officer at United Lincolnshire Hospital’s Trust, reported on the changes to the service to board members, highlighting a rise in elective operations being carried out from 106 in October 2017, to 137 this year.

 Trauma and emergency care continues at Lincoln, Boston and Grantham, however a small number of trauma patients with a broken hip will be cared for at Lincoln and Boston instead of at Grantham.